wellenvogel/avnav-seatalk-remote-plugin/Readme.md

 ----------------
 For a simple package building [NFPM](https://nfpm.goreleaser.com/) is used and started in a docker container.
 In the [package.yaml](package.yaml) the properties of the packge can be set.

-Additionally a [GitHub workflow](.github/workflows/createPackage.yml) has been created to create a release and build a package whenever you push to the release branch.
+Additionally a [GitHub workflow](.github/workflows/createPackage.yml) has been set up to create a release and build a package whenever you push to the release branch.